-The first is that they will operate as autonomous public schools, being granted waivers from many of the procedural requirements of district public schools.
+The first is that they will operate as semi-autonomous public schools, being granted waivers from some of the procedural requirements of district public schools.
 These waivers do not mean a school is exempt from the same educational standards set by the State or district.
 Autonomy can be critically important for creating a school culture that maximizes student motivation by emphasizing high expectations, academic rigor, discipline, and relationships with caring adults.

 The second is that charter schools are much more accountable for student achievement, both to parents and to the entity that oversees charter schools within its respective state.
 The rules and structure of charter schools depend on state authorizing legislation and differ from state to state.
 Upon being granted a charter that statutorily defines the school’s mission, program, goals, students served, methods of assessment, and ways to measure success, the school is then authorized to being educating students.
 The length of time for which charters are granted varies, but most are granted for 3–5 years.

 • Publicly funded schools of choice

 The Estancia Valley Classical Academy is funded on a per-pupil basis, using a state standard funding formula.
 The student population is counted on a date set by the state, typically in October.

 The Estancia Valley Classical Academy was founded by parents and concern community members in the Estancia/Moriarty/Edgewood area who desired their children, and the children of their community, be given the opportunity to receive a rigorous, content-rich education based on the Classical Liberal Arts education.